sallamy2580/script-solana-nft/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Like most other crytocurrencies Solana relies on a public information ledger mostly holding transactions and digital ownership (at its core this is all Solana is).
 It is this public ledger which the scripts below query.
 Websites such as https://https://explorer.solana.com/ offer a great user interface for exploring the blockchain; however, as of writting do not provide in-depth tools for analyzing NFT data.
 This project attempts to mitigate this in an opensource manner.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;That being said the Scripts in this repo often output data such as an NFT's mint address.
 Say you wanted to know the wallet address of an individual who owns a specific NFT you have a digital copy of.
-In this case one can use the reverse image search tool, get the mint address, and then go to (in the case of SOLGods #6435) https://explorer.solana.com/address/2PVRXbZwYzAeXHAQtDWDJX4T7GVxohXKtfc8SkFg7UJm (mint address after /address/).
+In this case one can use the reverse image search tool, get the mint address, and then go to https://explorer.solana.com/address/MINT_ADDRESS (mint address after /address/).
 It is here where a user can understand more about a given NFT.
 This includes the owning wallet, transaction history, the NFT's metadata, etc.

 ![Shot 2](https://imgur.com/chlyR3H.png)